 It all began in 1526, when Portuguese sailor Jorge de Meneses became the first European visitor to Papua New Guinea and named one of the islands “ilhas dos Papuas” or “land of fuzzy-haired people”.

 In 1546, Spanish explorer Inigo Ortiz de Retes named the other main island New Guinea because he thought islanders resembled the people of Guinea in Africa.
-What the people called themselves mattered not.
-The names stuck.
-In July 1971, the land was renamed Papua New Guinea.
-But this Flashbak is about the 1940s and World War 2, when those wire-haired “savage man-eaters” showed their humanity and decency amid the civilising forces’ mayhem and carnage.
+What the people called themselves mattered not to the new arrivals.
+The name stuck.
+In July 1971 the land was renamed Papua New Guinea.
+But this Flashbak is about the 1940s and World War 2, when those wire-haired “savage man-eaters” showed their humanity and decency amid the civilising forces’ mayhem, murder and carnage.

 The United States.
-Office of War Information took photographs of the movements and fighting, including these pictures of the “fuzzy wuzzies” risking life and limb to aid the Allied troops.
+Office of War Information took photographs of the movements and fighting, including these pictures of the natives risking life and limb to aid the Allied troops.
 The captions to these photos are the original words.

 Natives aid Allied drive in New Guinea jungles.
 Without the aid of the New Guinea natives, many a wounded Allied soldier might have died in the trackless jungles.
 Native carriers “Fuzzy Wuzzy Angels” are shown bringing wounded troops into an advanced American dressing station in the Buna area.
 Marsh 1943.